tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

 Pair Programming as an alternative to traditional out-of-band code reviews offer significant advantages.
 Again, mostly this is around __shortening the feedback loop__ and fixing potential problems early.
 If code reviews are a good idea, why not do them all the time?
 When you're actually coding and not when you've finished?

 So how do you practice trunk based developed, utilise Pair Programming and still provide evidence that you've had multiple developers work on a single piece of code?
-Perhaps crypto-evidence can help?
+Perhaps "crypto-evidence" can help.

 ## Crypto-evidence